hammaadworks/MohammedHMateen/dreams_and_plans.md

 all **we truly need** is **You, YA RABB**.
 Help me, my parents and my family, so we can help them, take care of them, provide for them and please YOU, YA RABB.
-Grant love in the hearts of spouses, just as you placed love and mercy between our beloved Rasoolullah SAW and his family.
+Grant love in the hearts of spouses making them garments of each other and keeping them salaamat on each other, just as you placed love and mercy between our beloved Rasoolullah SAW and his family.
 Unite the hearts of the Ummah just as Rasoolullah SAW spread love and brotherhood amongst us.
 Aameen.